autogoal/autogoal/docs/index.md

 It has been designed mainly for Automatic Machine Learning (aka [AutoML](https://www.automl.org)) but it can be used in any scenario where you have several possible ways (i.e., programs) to solve a given task.

+## Notes for ICML reviewers

+The following documentation has been modified and anonymized to serve as complementary resources for the review of the paper `AutoGOAL: Automatic Discovery of Heterogeneous Machine Learning Pipelines`.

+These materials show additional information about the use of AutoGOAL, implementation details such as the class hierarchy of data types and the list of available algorithms, and experimentation details.
+A simplified PDF version is bundled along with the source code for AutoGOAL.
+This version only contains the most relevant part of the documentation for the conference purposes.
+Additionally, a video of a Streamlit-based demo for AutoGOAL is also provided to illustrate a very simplified use case.

 ## Installation

 The easiest way to get AutoGOAL up and running right now is to pull the development Docker image: